SantiagoEnriqueGA/custom_database/README.md

 ### Performance
 - [example_millionRowLoad.py](examples/example_millionRowLoad.py): Demonstrates how to load a table with a million rows using multiprocessing.
+- [example_partialDB.py](examples/example_partialDB.py): Demonstrates how to load only the necessary tables from a database file into memory.

 ### Storage
 - [example_storage.py](examples/example_storage.py): Demonstrates how to save and load the database, and check constraints.